Russo-Ukrainian war (2022–present): Zaporizhzhia front

 Russian forces continued to fire missiles and drop bombs on Dnipro and Zaporizhzhia.
 Russian missiles destroyed the Dnipro International Airport on 10 April.
 On 2 May, the UN, reportedly with the cooperation of Russian troops, evacuated about 100 survivors from the siege of Mariupol.
 On 28 June, Reuters reported that a Russian missile attack on Kremenchuk, detonated in a mall, had killed at least 18.
-France's Macron called it a "war crime".
+France's Macron called it a "war crime."

-The president of Ukrainian nuclear agency Energoatom called the situation at the Zaporizhzhia nuclear power plant "extremely tense", saying that it was being operated by Ukrainian staff but controlled by up to 500 Russian soldiers, with Russia shelling nearby areas and storing weapons at the plant.
+The president of the Ukrainian nuclear agency Energoatom called the situation at the Zaporizhzhia nuclear power plant "extremely tense," saying that it was being operated by Ukrainian staff but controlled by up to 500 Russian soldiers, with Russia shelling nearby areas and storing weapons at the plant.
 Russia agreed on 19 August to allow IAEA inspectors access to the plant after a call from Macron to Putin.
 As of July 2023, access to the plant remained limited.